Skip to main content Skip to secondary navigation

 Faculty Leader Role and Responsibilities

-The responsibilities of Faculty Leader are more comprehensive than the standard duties of a faculty member teaching a course on the Stanford campus.
-To ease the logistical burden of the Faculty Leader, BOSP will identify a dedicated third-party program provider to coordinate the planning and implementation of the program.
-Third-party providers may be study abroad program providers, travel consulting organizations, or other third-party vendors specializing in study abroad programming for U.S. colleges and universities.
-BOSP will solicit bids based on the proposal submitted.
-Depending on a Faculty Leader’s needs, these providers may help craft the program itinerary, arrange housing, meeting space, local transportation, on-site orientation, site visits, guest lectures, and serve as on-site contact for non-academic student issues, including emergencies.
+The responsibilities of a Faculty Leader are more comprehensive than the standard duties of a faculty member teaching a course on the Stanford campus.
+To ease the logistical burden of the Faculty Leader, BOSP will identify a dedicated provider to coordinate the planning and implementation of the program.
+The Faculty Leader is also responsible for supervising the Seminar Assistant, conducting marketing and orientation, as well as overall student well-being.

-Please refer to the Faculty Leader Role and Responsibilities webpage for further information.
+Please refer to the Faculty Leader Role and Responsibilities webpage for more details.